About Production Orders

-- Planned production orders are like released production orders and provide input to capacity requirements planning by showing the total capacity requirements by work center or machine center.
+- Planned production orders are like released production orders and provide input to capacity requirements planning by showing the total capacity requirements by work centre or machine centre.

-- A planned production order represents the best estimate of the future load for the work center or machine center load based on available information.
+- A planned production order represents the best estimate of the future load for the work centre or machine centre load based on available information.
 Typically, they are generated from planning, but can also be created manually.
 Because they are erased during subsequent planning generations, manual creation is not practical.

 - Their generation in planning results in a suggested "planned order release" that includes quantity, release date, and due date.
 The planning system logic is based on the replenishment system, reorder policies, and order modifiers that it encounters in the net requirements planning process.

-- To view their impact, look at the load for each work center or machine center on the planned production order's routing.
+- To view their impact, look at the load for each work centre or machine centre on the planned production order's routing.

 Firm Planned Production Order